 At IE University, our values of entrepreneurship and diversity propel our overall mission to educate the next generation of global leaders.
-As our university attracts more and more students from all over the world, we recognize the need to step forward into the future and expand our campus here in Madrid.
+As our university attracts more and more students from all over the world, we recognize the need to step forward into the future and expand our facilities here in Madrid.

-With a perfect location on the Paseo de la Castellana in the heart of Madrid’s Financial District, our innovative and sustainable project reflects the spirit of IE University through the construction of an urban and tech-based campus.
+With a perfect location on the Paseo de la Castellana in the heart of Madrid’s Financial District, our innovative and sustainable project reflects the spirit of IE University through the construction of an urban and tech-based building.
 Furthermore, its ideal proximity to this booming business district will allow our students to seamlessly interact with major corporations and businesses.

 The fifth tower will occupy a surface area of 50,000 square meters owned by the Madrid City Hall.
 The land has been granted to us to use for 20 years with an extension available for a further 55 years.
 As an advocate for environmental sustainability, IE has decided to create a high-rise building, an architectural design that has proven to be environmentally efficient in major cities.
-Besides the main building, our new campus will have 7,000 square meters set aside for green spaces that can be used by our students as well as local residents.
+Besides the main building, our new building will have 7,000 square meters set aside for green spaces that can be used by our students as well as local residents.

-Under the direction of Serrano-Súñer Arquitectura and Fenwick Iribarren Studios, our vision of a modern, groundbreaking campus has transformed from a difficult challenge into a reality.
-Extending both horizontally and vertically, our proposed project promises to act as a campus that will benefit the future of both IE University and the city of Madrid.
+Under the direction of Serrano-Súñer Arquitectura and Fenwick Iribarren Studios, our vision of a modern, groundbreaking tower has transformed from a difficult challenge into a reality.
+Extending both horizontally and vertically, our proposed project promises to act as a center that will benefit the future of both IE University and the city of Madrid.
 By providing open areas that integrate pedagogy and technology, we will be able to offer our students an innovative and unparalleled educational experience.